Julampus/ACADEMIA/Barnard 2025-2026/FYW The Queer-Trans Self/Whipping Girl.md

 		Also combats the idea that gender is entirely socially constructed

 It is often trans women who are sensationalized (and not other trans or genderqueer groups) as it is seen as unnatural to reject masculinity (and the inverse: natural to embrace it)
-	Serano discusses the effects she noticed while on HRT, notably ones that enhanced her emotional and sensory perceptions and de-envigorated her, not to lean into stereotype, but to highlight the variance of sex and gender
+	Serano discusses the effects she noticed while on HRT, notably ones that enhanced her emotional and sensory perceptions and de-invigorated her, not to lean into stereotype, but to highlight the variance of sex and gender

 Trans women are ridiculed for embracing femininity (being accused of chalking all of womanhood to outfits, makeup, etc.) but ridiculed for not looking feminine enough/looking too masculine (told that they aren't trying hard enough, that they are a threat, that they aren't doing "transness" properly)